MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 7. Based on your reading of the **InitialInvestigation** document, add a controller **Table 3: MVC Views** using the following information:
 -   Controller name:  **CommentController**

-8. In **Table 3: MVC Views**, add a property using the following information:
+8. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **CommentController**
 -   View name:  **DisplayComments**
 -   Action description:  **This partial view, which is used on the DisplayPhoto form, displays all the Comments associated with the current Photo**

-9. In **Table 3: MVC Views**, add a property using the following information:
+9. In **Table 3: MVC Views**, add a view using the following information:
 -   Controller name:  **CommentController**
 -   View name:  **AddComment**
 -   Action description:  **This view displays a form with which the user can create a new comment for a specified Photo**